Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson11/README.md

 ![list](assets/list.png)

+Walktrough creating a project (refer to recording of the class).

 <!-- > -->

 When creating a new project we must make sure to select support for CoreData & CloudKit.